Kaithi Kannayiram: Plot

 A jailor's son named Kumaran is kidnapped by a vengeful murderous prisoner.
 Another prisoner who has lost his child escapes from the prison.
 He takes up the task of rescuing the jailor's missing son.
 The duty-conscious jailor is only keen on apprehending him.
-The child is taught music by a teacher and the song, "Konji Konji Pesi", becomes the link for the rescue of the child kept prisoner in a building.
+The child is taught music by a teacher and the song, "Konji Konji Pesi", becomes the link to the rescue of the child kept prisoner in a building.
 Unable to locate the child who is held captive, the music teacher goes around the town singing the song.
 On hearing the song, the child emerges from his hideout and utters the lines outwitting the guards.
 The child is rescued after a long fight between the two prisoners.